RasaHQ/rasa/docs/tutorial.rst

     $ python -m rasa_nlu.train -c config_spacy.json

-After a few minutes, rasa NLU will finish training, and you'll see a new dir called something like ``model_YYYYMMDD-HHMMSS`` with the timestamp when training finished.
+After a few minutes, rasa NLU will finish training, and you'll see a new dir called something like ``models/model_YYYYMMDD-HHMMSS`` with the timestamp when training finished.

 Using Your Model
 ----------------

-To run your trained model, pass the configuration value ``server_model_dir`` when running the server:
+To run your trained model, pass the configuration value ``server_model_dirs`` when running the server:

 .. code-block:: console

-    $ python -m rasa_nlu.server -c config_spacy.json --server_model_dir=./model_YYYYMMDD-HHMMSS
+    $ python -m rasa_nlu.server -c config_spacy.json --server_model_dirs=./models/model_YYYYMMDD-HHMMSS

 More information about starting the server can be found in :ref:`section_http`.